hernantz/blog/content/one-configpy-to-config-all.md

 soon][12].

 Keep in mind what belongs to which realm when writing code/scripts.
-Everything can live in the same repo, but at least they will be in different folders (src and ops, for example).
-Configuration for each service should be handled separately, do not use a single `config.py` to configure nginx and postgres for instance.
+Everything can live in the same repo, but at least they will be in different folders (`src/` and `ops/`, for example).
+Configuration for each service should be handled separately, do not use a single `config.py` to configure Nginx and Postgres for instance.

 Consolidate a very similar set of tools for dev and production envs.
 Containers are gaining popularity everywhere, use something like [docker][13]